themodernmonk7/React-Testing/Testing.md

 8. getByTestId

 This is the order of priority when using react testing library methods to find elements in the virtual DOM.

+### RTL getAllBy Queries

+Find multiple elements in the DOM.

+getAllBy returns an array of all matching nodes for a query, and throws an error if no elements match.
+ -  getAllByRole
+ - getAllByLabelText
+ - getAllByPlaceholderText
+ - getAllByText
+ - getAllByDisplayValue
+ - getAllByAltText
+ - getAllByTitle
+ - getAllByTestId